jeanlange/whisperer_example/README.md

-This repository is an example how [Whisperer gem](https://github.com/dnesteryuk/whisperer) can be used for generating Vcr cassettes.
+This repository contains examples with usage of [Whisperer gem](https://github.com/dnesteryuk/whisperer).

 To generate cassettes from all cassette builders you have to launch: